2026 Scholarship awards

 Award Structure

-The number of scholarships and award amounts available may vary each year based on donations and funds raised in the previous year and as determined by the Center for Consumer Products Board of Directors.
+The number of scholarships and award amounts available may vary each year based on donations and funds raised in the previous year and as determined by the Center for Consumer Products.

 Applicants selected as winners will be notified by the end of August in the application year.
 While we appreciate everyone’s efforts in making submissions to the Center for Consumer Products Scholarship Fund, only the winners will be contacted.